usnistgov/feasst/CONTRIBUTING.rst

 Functions
 --------------------------------------------------------------------------------

-* ClassNames are mixed case with starting upper case letter
-* member_names are lower case with underscores
-* private_member_names\_ end with an underscore
-* function_names are also lower case with underscores
-* bools syntax: is_[accepted.., etc]
-* MACROS and CONSTANTS are all upper case.
-* Avoid MACROS and CONSTANTS.

-Functions

-* Use return values first.
+* Use return values.
 Argument ordering: input (value or constant reference), then output (pointer only)
 * Overloaded functions -> can you document all in a single comment? good
 * No Default parameters on virtual functions